Battle of Aljubarrota: Battle

 The initiative of starting the battle was with the Castilian side.
-The French allied heavy cavalry charged in full strength, in order to disrupt order in the enemy lines.
-According to Jean Froissart, based on ocular testimonies of the battle: "The French knights amounted to two thousand, as gallant lances as could be seen.
+The French allied heavy cavalry charged in full strength, in order to disrupt the enemy lines.
+According to Jean Froissart, based on visual testimonies of the battle: "The French knights amounted to two thousand, as gallant lances as could be seen.
 The moment they perceived the enemy they formed in close order, like men of resolution who knew their business, and advanced within bow-shot".

-As was customary in many wars the French cavalry participated during this period, their impulsive advance proved catastrophic, as they were too far from the rest of the Castillian army to get any support, and were met uphill with obstacles, a narrow passage and a shower of arrows and crossbow bolts, which killed many horses, injured some men, and caused confusion.
-The French, however, being heavily armored, still made it into the vanguard, where heavy fighting was issued with the Portuguese and Anglo-Gascon men-at-arms.
-The losses of the cavalry were heavy and the effect of its attack completely null.
-Support from the Castilian rear was late to come and the knights that did not perish in the combat were made prisoners and sent to the Portuguese rear..
+As was frequent in many battles during this period, the impulsive charge of the French cavalry proved disastrous, as they were too far ahead of the rest of the Castilian army to receive any support, and were charging uphill at a narrow fortified defensive position while being pelted with showers of arrows and crossbow bolts, which killed many horses, injured some men, and caused confusion.
+The French, however, being heavily armored, were still able to enter close combat with the Portuguese vanguard, where heavy fighting ensued with the dismounted Portuguese and Anglo-Gascon men-at-arms.
+The losses of the French cavalry were heavy and the effect of its attack completely null.
+Support from the Castilian rear was late to come and the knights that did not perish in the combat were made prisoners and sent to the Portuguese rear.

 Froissart claims envy was the reason behind why the Spaniards were undisposed to help the French, held to be the best heavy cavalry of Europe, and highly prized by the King of Castile himself:

 "It is also true, that the battle began too soon; but they did so to acquire greater honour, and to make their words good which they had said in the presence of the king.
-On the other hand, as I have heard, the Castillians made no great haste to advance, for the French were not in good favour with them, and they had said, "Let them begin the fight, and tire themselves: they will find enough to do.
+On the other hand, as I have heard, the Castilians made no great haste to advance, for the French were not in good favour with them, and they had said, "Let them begin the fight, and tire themselves: they will find enough to do.
 These Frenchmen are too great boasters, and too vainglorious, and our king has not any perfect confidence but in them.
 Since he wishes that they should have the honour of the day, it shall be so; for we will have it our own way, or not at all."
 Conformably to this resolution, the Spaniards kept in a large body, twenty thousand at least, in the plain, and would not advance, which vexed the king much; but he could not help it, for they said, "My lord, it is all over, (though none had returned from the battle): these French knights have defeated your enemies: the honour and victory of the day are theirs.".